symfony/symfony-docs/routing.rst

 ------------------------

 Routes can be localized to provide unique paths per *locale*.
-Symfony provides a handle way to declare localized routes without duplication.
+Symfony provides a handy way to declare localized routes without duplication.

 .. configuration-block::